Code-Institute-Submissions/MelWatts-The-Conservation-Rooflight-Range_MayResub/README.md

 * The site has been designed to be fluid and informative, easy to navigate.
 Each link describes what section the visitor will end up on.
 * As a First Time Visitor, I want them to locate our social media links to see our following on social media to determine how trusted and known we are.
+* As a First time visitor, I want them to sign up to our mailing list in the footer and recieve our monthly newsletr rearding the company and any new products.

 * Once the new visitor has read through the site..
 * The user can also scroll to the bottom of any page on the site to locate the social media links in the footer.

 ## Returning Visitor Goals

-* As a Returning Visitor, I want the visitor to find the where they were previously and feel confident to make the step to improve their fitness or weight loss goals.
+* As a Returning Visitor, I want the visitor to find the where they were previously and feel confident to make the step to purchase.

-* As a Returning Visitor, I want them to find the best way to get in contact with us with any questions they may have.
+* As a Returning Visitor, I want them to sign up to our newsletter via Mailchimp if they didn't as a new user.

-* The home page clearly highlights the "Sign up" Modal.
+* The home page clearly highlights the "Shop Now".

 * Here they can fill out the form on the page or alternatively they can message the organisation on social media.
 * The footer contains links to the organisations Facebook, Twitter and Instagram page.